Messaging

 }

-in a multitenant scenario, only the provider account will have an event bus.
+When using enterprise-messaging-shared in a multitenant scenario, only the provider account will have an event bus.
 There is no tenant isolation.

-You need to install the latest version of the npm package @sap/xb-msg-amqp-v100
+You need to install the latest version of the npm package @sap/xb-msg-amqp-v100.

 For optimal performance, you should set the correct access type.
 To make sure your server is not flooded with messages, you should set the incoming session window.